Alyson Hunter

 Alyson Hunter (born 1948) is a New Zealand photographer and print maker, resident in London, who, during the 1970s and 1980s, employed an unusual technique of etching with a chemically modified photographic image.

 Life

 Alyson Hunter was born in Auckland, New Zealand, and is the twin sister of artist Alexis Hunter.
-She studied at Auckland University, then moving to London to study at Chelsea College of Art and the Royal College of Art.
+She studied at Auckland University, then moved to London to study at Chelsea College of Art and the Royal College of Art.
 With her husband, Hugh Stoneman, she was a director of Islington Studios and Islington Graphics Gallery.
 In the 1980s, she travelled and lectured on print making, with Adrian Frost, in America, Australia and New Zealand, where her daughter Amy Frost was born in 1981.
 She was Master Printer at the New York Printmaking Workshop, and, in 1981 and 1983, University of California, Davis, Visiting Professor.

 In 2019 she moved to Margate where she continues to work, is active in the local art community as well as living close to daughter Amy and her grandchildren.